imairi/RIBsCodeGen/README.md

 - [x] Add child listener and builder to parent Router and Builder file
 - [x] Bulk generation following RIBs tree
 - [ ] Remove the RIB and the related codes
-- [x] Rename the RIB and the related codes
+- [x] Rename the RIB directories, files and the related codes
+  - [x] Customise rename targets
 - [ ] Customise file header
-- [ ] Customise rename targets

 # Settings